VictorRandomCode/zcpm/README.md

     cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=${HOME}/local .. && make
     make install

-If you install `replxx` somewhere else, edit `debugger/CMakeLists.txt` as needed.
+(If `replxx` is installed somewhere else, modify `debugger/CMakeLists.txt` as needed.)

 Once that's all set up:

     mkdir build && cd build
-    cmake ../zcpm
+    cmake -DCMAKE_PREFIX_PATH=~/local ../zcpm

-Or for clang like this:

-    cd ~/Coding
+Or if a particular non-default compiler is needed:

     mkdir build && cd build
-    cmake -D CMAKE_C_COMPILER=clang -D CMAKE_CXX_COMPILER=clang++ ../zcpm/

-Note that (as of the time of writing, August 2020) the macOS-supplied clang does work, but it means that you get ignorable warnings when you link against the brew-supplied boost libraries.

-On macOS if you install gcc via `brew install gcc`, you can configure & build like this:

-    cmake -D CMAKE_C_COMPILER=gcc-10 -D CMAKE_CXX_COMPILER=g++-10 ../zcpm/

-Although you may run in to linker issues that I haven't yet resolved.

-Another issue that I've encountered recently is that Boost 1.71.0 (which is the default for some package managers) doesn't play nicely with clang 11.0, resulting in compilation errors.
-To resolve that, download the current version of Boost and build it from source, and then tell CMake where to find it, e.g. :

-    export PATH=/path/to/preferred/cmake/bin:$PATH
-    BOOST_ROOT=${HOME}/local cmake -D CMAKE_C_COMPILER=clang -D CMAKE_CXX_COMPILER=clang++ ../zcpm/
+    cmake -DCMAKE_PREFIX_PATH=~/local -DCMAKE_C_COMPILER=/opt/homebrew/Cellar/llvm/15.0.1/bin/clang -DCMAKE_CXX_COMPILER=/opt/homebrew/Cellar/llvm/15.0.1/bin/clang++ ../zcpm

 Running
 -------

-First make sure you've created `~/zcpm/` containing both `bdos.bin` and `bdos.lab` copied from the source directory.
-Or, if you'd prefer you can manually specify the location of these files via command line options.
+First make sure `~/zcpm/` has been created containing both `bdos.bin` and `bdos.lab` copied from the source directory.
+Or, if preferred the locations of those files can be manually specified via command line options.

 Running the Debugger.
-I'm assuming that you've got some CP/M test binaries in `~/xcpm`
+Assuming that some CP/M test binaries are in `~/xcpm`

     ~/path/to/debugger ~/xcpm/drivea/CLS.COM
     ZCPM> go
     ZPPM> quit

 It can be helpful to use symbol tables to add information to the log.
-We can use the symbol table from the BDOS that we use as well as the one from the assembled binary that we're testing like this:
+The symbol table from the BDOS can be used as well as the one from the assembled binary that is being testing like this:

     ~/path/to/debugger --bdossym ../bdos/bdos.lab --usersym ~/Coding/z80/emutests/test05.lab ~/Coding/z80/emutests/test05.com blah.txt

-Using the Runner.
+Using the Runner:

     ~/path/to/runner ~/xcpm/drivea/HELLO.COM